kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 ): List<C?>
 ```

 The `mapColumns` function is similar to `map`.
-But differently, its closure accepts the current table object `T` as the paramter, so what we get in the closure by `it` is the table object instead of an entity element.
-Besides, the return type of the closure is `ColumnDeclaring<C>`, and we should return a column or expression needed to be selected from the database.
+Differently, its closure accepts the current table object `T` as the parameter, so what we get in the closure by `it` is the table object instead of an entity element.
+Besides, the closure's return type is `ColumnDeclaring<C>`, and we should return a column or expression needed to be selected from the database.
 Let's implement the same example as before, the following code obtains all employees' names:

 ```kotlin
 val names = Employees.asSequenceWithoutReferences().mapColumns { it.name }